Sibač

 Sibač (Сибач) is a village in Serbia.
 It is situated in the Pećinci municipality, in the Srem District, Vojvodina province.
 The village has a Serb ethnic majority and its population numbering 544 people (2002 census).

+History

+The village that was established in 1767, was renovated and painted in 1856 by Konstantin Pantelić.
+In 1971 Three valuable throne icons were stolen from the village and in 2006 they were recovered.
+They are preserved today at the treasury of the Eparchy of Srem pending restoration of the church.